ocaml/v2.ocaml.org/site/learn/tutorials/labels.md

 The declaration `~foo:foo` creates a variable called simply `foo`, so if you need the value just use plain `foo`.

-Things, however, get complicated for two reasons: Firstly the shorthand form `~foo` (equivalent to `~foo:foo`), and secondly when you call a function which takes a labelled or optional argument and you use the shorthand form.
+Things, however, get complicated for two reasons: firstly the shorthand form `~foo` (equivalent to `~foo:foo`), and secondly when you call a function which takes a labelled or optional argument and you use the shorthand form.